queens-satellite-team/Space-School/lab4/lab4.md

 # Introduction
 Hello!
 Welcome to the fourth lab of Space School!
 In this lab we are going to design the software for your payload.
 In this lab you will find the hardware that we have purchased for the payloads along with the software requirements, hardware requirements and example code.
 In your groups you will be selecting which sensors you want to implement and developing the software to put them together.

-If you have any questions please feel free to reach out to Emma Paczkowski, Sean Tedesco, Piper Steffen, Thomas Sears, or any other member of the QSAT Team.
+If you have any questions, please feel free to reach out to Emma Paczkowski, Sean Tedesco, Piper Steffen, Thomas Sears, or any other member of the QSAT Team.
 Contact info can be found in the [readme](https://github.com/queens-satellite-team/Space-School) of this repository.

 # Goals of Lab 4
 1️⃣ Select your sensors.